bitnami/containers/bitnami/cassandra-exporter/README.md

-# Bitnami package for Cassandra Exporter
+# Bitnami Secure Image for Cassandra Exporter

 ## What is Cassandra Exporter?